IPM – Start Scouting for Problems in the Landscape

 Seeing a problem is the first step in correcting it, and if you’ve scouted your landscape regularly, you are more likely to notice problems when the solutions may still be simple and easy.
 When something unwanted happens in your landscape…

 To treat a problem effectively, you have to know exactly what that problem is.
-If you see a new weed or unwanted bug appearing in your yard, for example, identifying the exact pest will help you plan how to control it with the fewest chemicals or least effort so the rest of your landscape is not affected.
-You may need to do a lawn renovation at the end of the growing season
+If you see a new weed or unwanted bug appearing in your yard, for example, identifying the exact pest will help you plan how to control it with the fewest chemicals or least effort so the rest of your landscape is not affected. - Define Your Tolerance

 Once you understand your options, it is time to take the appropriate steps to keep your landscape in top condition.
 In some cases, this may mean doing nothing at all if the pest is not a big problem, or else you will need to implement the appropriate solution.
 Be patient with the results, as it can take some time before the problem is corrected.
 Keeping records of the changes in your yard can help you see whether your first solution is effective or more aggressive steps may be necessary.